Chart Color Schemes

 The level of residential development activity in Palmerston - South was found to be higher than 90% of real estate markets across the country

 The average expected construction cost value of new dwellings is $292,000.
-In this financial year, $19.7 million in commercial approvals have been registered, suggesting balanced commercial development activity.
-Compared to Greater Darwin, Palmerston - South exhibits 424.0% higher construction activity per person, offering buyers greater choice, although recent construction activity has eased somewhat.
-This level is notably above the national average, reflecting strong developer confidence in the area.
+In FY26, commercial approvals valued at $19.7 million have been registered, suggesting balanced commercial development activity in the area.
+Compared to Greater Darwin, Palmerston - South shows 424.0% higher construction activity per person, offering buyers greater choice.
+However, recent construction activity has eased.
+This level of activity is well above the national average, reflecting strong developer confidence in the area.

 Recent construction comprises 97.0% detached dwellings and 3.0% attached dwellings, preserving the area's low density nature and attracting space-seeking buyers.
 Interestingly, developers are building more traditional houses than the current mix suggests (81.0% at Census), indicating continued strong demand for family homes despite density pressures.
-The location has approximately 84 people per dwelling approval, suggesting an expanding market.
-Future projections anticipate Palmerston - South adding 1,890 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, potentially supporting growth beyond current population projections and providing good conditions for buyers.
+The location has approximately 84 people per dwelling approval, indicating an expanding market.
+According to the latest AreaSearch quarterly estimate, Palmerston - South is projected to add 1,890 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development